ChrispyChips/lighthouse-app/README.md

   2. Change your getData file to do the same based on your own API data.
   3. Make the relative .hbs, .scss and .js file for each page you have (src/templates/{examplePage}.hbs) and (src/styles/{examplePage}.hbs) and (src/scripts/{examplePage}.js)
   4. Notice how I require SCSS files inside the JS file example src/scripts/index.js, you should do the same for your pages
-  5. In your command line run: **npm run getData** this will run your api call in getData.js, then run the localhost instance of built pages
+  5. In your command line run: **npm run getData** this will run your api call in getData.js as well as clean the current src/data folder out, then run the localhost instance of built pages
   6. UNTESTED ADVICE: If you are smart you can probably build the .js, .hbs and .scss files dynamically in getData.js based off your json structure
+  7. Adjust the src/manifest.json file to be more inline with your website / app.
+This is related to the service workers and Progressive Web App functionality.
-  6. Once finished developing your styles / functionality; In your command line run: **npm run build** which will output all files for you as to host anywhere you like.
+  8. Once finished developing your styles / functionality; In your command line run: **npm run build** which will output all files for you as to host anywhere you like.
 The files are found in /docs by default or can be change to /dist or any other output folder by editing the webpack.common.js file and webpack.prod.js file replacing all instances of /docs with /dist.

 ## Technologies